icosahedron/flagrantsystemerror/src/sidebar/projects.md

 struggling with the design for the new site, cause, you know, I couldn't just port the site design as is, I finally decided to make the break and place technical items on another (this) blog and gaming items on another blog, expertisedice.com.

-> It seems like a tinker with this site often enough to have it listed here as an ongoing project.
+> It seems like I tinker with this site often enough to have it listed here as an ongoing project.

 ### Baldur's Gate ###